tuftsdatalab/tuftsWorkshops/docs/2023_workshops/cas12aAlphaFold2/02_AlphaFold2_Accuracy_Assessment.md

 python af2_accuracy_viz.py --input_dir mut2cwf/5XUS_mut2cwf --output_dir ./ --name mut2cwf
 ```

-- Running this will generate two images, per Cas12a mutant, in your current directory:
+- Running this will generate two images in your current directory:

     - `mut2cwf_coverage_LDDT.png` - plots of your msa coverage and pLDDT scores per residue per model
     - `mut2cwf_PAE.png` - plots of your predicted alignment error for each of your models